-Three-micrometer polystyrene beads containing magnetite, made by the polymerization of styrene divinylbenzyne and modified to render them hydrophilic and magnetic, are uniform in size with a pitted surface, giving them a large surface area (approximately $100-150 \text{ m}^2/\text{g}$).
-To ensure monodispersity in solution, microspheres were sonicated (MSE 100 W ultrasonic disintegrator, wavelength $12 \mu m$) for $10 \sec at 40^{\circ}C$ and were sterilized by washing in alcohol.
-Following transfer to sterile phosphate buffered saline (PBS), antibodies were added to the microspheres for 18 hat 4°C (ratio beads/protein 10:1 wt/vol).
+Three-micrometer polystyrene beads containing magnetite, made by the polymerization of styrene divinylbenzyne and modified to render them hydrophilic and magnetic, are uniform in size with a pitted surface, giving them a large surface area (approximately 100-150 m2/g).
+To ensure monodispersity in solution, microspheres were sonicated (MSE 100 W ultrasonic disintegrator, wavelength 12 μ m) for 10 sec at 4°C and were sterilized by washing in alcohol.
+Following transfer to sterile phosphate buffered saline (PBS), antibodies were added to the microspheres for 18 h at 4°C (ratio beads/protein 10:1 wt/vol).
 Antibody bound to the microspheres as polystyrene nonspecifically adsorbs protein.
 Microspheres were washed free of unbound antibody directly before use.
-Trace label studies indicated 100 mg of beads bind approximately 7.0 mg of protein under these conditions (14).
+Trace label studies conditions (14).